Why Your Kids Will Live on Mars

 Non-Rocket Spacelaunch – Advantages and Difficulties of a Launch Loop

-This is the second part to the article on the launch loop from the non-rocket spacelaunch series.
-A complete list of all the articles in this series can be seen at the end of this post.
-A schematic of a launch loop as imagined by Lofstrom.
-Advantages of launch loops Unlike conventional rockets, launch loops can have many launches per hour, independent of weather, and are not inherently polluting.
+Unlike conventional rockets, launch loops can have many launches per hour, independent of weather, and are not inherently polluting.
 Rockets create pollution such as nitrates in their exhausts due to high exhaust temperature, and can also create greenhouse gases depending on propellant choices.
 Launch loops require power in the form of electricity and as such it can be clean.
-For…

 Non-Rocket Spacelaunch – Launch Loop